-Option Description AF-S [Single AF] Use with stationary subjects.
-When you press the shutter-release button halfway to focus, the focus point will turn from red to green and focus will lock.
-If the camera fails to focus, the focus point will flash red and the shutter release will be disabled.
-At default settings, the shutter can only be released if the camera is able to focus (focus priority).
-AF-C [Continuous AF] Use for shots of athletes and other moving subjects.
+Option Description button halfway to focus, the focus point will turn from and focus will lock.
+If the camera fails to focus, the focus flash red and the shutter release will be disabled.
+At default settings, the shutter can only be released if the camera is adjusts focus continuously in response to changes in the subject while the shutter-release button is presset.
+Use for shots of athletes and other moving subjects.
 The camera adjusts focus continuously in response to changes in the distance to the subject while the shutter-release button is pressed halfway.
 At default settings, the shutter can be released whether or not the subject is in focus (release priority).